 Sister Jane Iannucelli, SC, was re-elected to a second four-year term as President at Assembly 2015.
-She served as Director of Sponsorship Services for four years prior to being elected in 2011.
+She served as Director of Sponsorship Services for four years prior to being elected to her first term as president in 2011.
 Earlier leadership roles included service as Assistant to the President (2003–2007), Regional Coordinator (1999–2003), Social Concerns Coordinator (1984–88), and Director of the Formation Team and Novice Director (1976–81).

 Sister Jane holds a BA in Mathematics from the College of Mount Saint Vincent and an M.Ed. in Administration from Fairfield University.
 She also has 59 graduate credits in Physics from St. Louis University.